This information is constantly changing. For the most accurate and up-to-date information, please visit www.cfmusicians.org/services/work-permits

 Note: This information is for guidance only.
 The most up-to-date and correct information will always be on the CFM website.

 Traveling to Canada from the U.S.

-Musicians wishing to work in Canada may do so under recently changed rules.
-If you are working in a venue with non-profit status, ie: a festival, folk club or house concert, etc. you can cross the border with your a) signed contracts or b) a “Letter of Cultural Exchange” from the Canadian Federation of Musicians (CFM).
-If your work includes for-profit venues such as bars and restaurants or if you will be doing teaching and/or instruction of any kind, you will need a different kind of Visa for that work.
+U.S. musicians may work in Canada for up to two weeks under certain conditions.
+If you are working in a venue with non-profit status, ie: a festival, folk club or house concert, etc. you can cross the border with your a) signed contracts and/or b) a “Letter of Cultural Exchange” from the CFM.

 To cross with just signed contracts you will need to have all of your signed contracts and agreements along with your passport to present to the Canadian border official.

 For more information, please visit the CFM website.